 Baleno in its 8 year of production hardly able to manage to get close to 4,062 units in 2003/04, while it remained dangling around 2,000 units a year, in its entire life span.
 Liana in its first year of production did managed to get close to 6,000 units, but in its last 8 years of production sold only 6,127 units (averaging just 765 units a year).
 In its final two years, Liana sold only 164 units in 2012/13, and 161 units in 2013/14 averaging just 13 units a month!

-Ciaz on the other hand is yet to embrace our roads as its happy to stay at the showroom floors.
+Ciaz on the other hand, despite being a very good car, stayed at the showroom floors and was never able to sell in considerable numbers.
 Considering this, a cheaper and affordable sedan like the Margalla which was reliable, extremely inexpensive to maintain, and performed like a real workhorse will always be missed.

 The Margalla came equipped with a 1300cc engine under its hood and had a power packed option called the GLX available in its lineup.
-The Margalla GLX if offered today as a brand new car with a price tag around that of Wagon R, would probably end the chapter of every other Suzuki currently on offer.
+Margalla GLX if offered today as a brand new car with a fuel injected engine, packed with goodies such as ABS, airbags & price tag around that of Wagon R, would probably end the chapter of every other Suzuki currently on offer.

+Pak Suzuki could have even considered re-badging the Ciaz as a Margalla, as in case with the Cultus/ Celerio but they missed the opportunity.
 Is there any successful car from the past that you want to see running on our roads again as brand new?
-Let us know with your feedback.
+Let us know with your comments.